Zero-emissions vehicle: Bicycles

 In the mid-19th century, bicycle ownership became common (during the bike boom)—predating mass car ownership.
 In the 1960s, the Flying Pigeon bicycle became the single most popular mechanized vehicle on the planet.
 Some 210 million electric bikes are on the road in China.

 Motor vehicles

 Segway Personal Transporters are two-wheeled, self-balancing, battery-powered machines that are eleven times more energy-efficient than the average American car.
 Operating on two lithium-ion batteries, the Segway PT produces zero emissions during operation, and utilizes a negligible amount of electricity while charging via a standard wall outlet.

 Marine

 Wind-powered land vehicles operating on wind exist (using wind turbines and kites).
 For boats and other watercraft, regular and special sails (as rotorsails, wing sails, turbo sails, skysails) exist that can propel them without emissions.

-Lloyd's Register has partnered with a consortium of companies to develop an ammonia-fuelled ship.

 Air

 An electric aircraft is an aircraft powered by electric motors.
 Electricity may be supplied by a variety of methods including batteries, ground power cables, solar cells, ultracapacitors, fuel cells and power beaming.
 Between 2015 and 2016, Solar Impulse 2 completed a circumnavigation of the Earth using solar power.